 I’m not really sure which since there are 11 settings.
 This is a relatively low hour count for other red dots that feature 10,000+ hours on the mid-setting.

 One CR2032 battery powers the optics, which they do include.

-I’ve had no problems with fogging, and I haven’t really put it in the water yet, so I’m not sure if it’s truly waterproof.
+I’ve had no problems with fogging, and I haven’t put it in the water yet, so I’m unsure if it’s truly waterproof.
 But it seems like it will hold up.